ChaseStewart/ECEN5013-HW3/pthread_documentation/pthread_join.md

 ## Outputs
 * int: pthread_join outputs its status via an int- a success is denoted by 0, while other errors can be determined by a nonzero error_number.

-## How to Run
+## Notes
 To sucessfully run pthread_join, a few main things need to happen: pthread "thread" must already have been created via pthread_create and must currently exist.
+This is the clean way to reap a thread- no matter if a pthread exists for a short time or the duration of a program, one should do this to one's created pthreads.